There are some strange animals in the cosmic zoo, many of which are stellar remnants.

 23 GRAVITATIONAL WAVES - These are ripples in the fabric of space/time caused by the merging of black holes.

 25 MULTIVERSE - The multiverse theory captured the imaginations of cosmologists.
 The idea is that our universe is one of an infinite number, each with its own Big Bang.
 Some cosmologists think the laws of physics vary from universe to universe and that some universes teem with life while others are sterile.
-If there are other universes, they are beyond our horizon.
+If other universes exist, they are beyond our horizon.